Cancer Program Tool Resources

 ABSOLUTE generates absolute copy number data from a mixed population of tumor and normal DNA.
 This process begins by generation of segmented copy number data, which is input to the ABSOLUTE algorithm together with pre-computed models of recurrent cancer karyotypes and, optionally, allelic fraction values for somatic point mutations.
 ABSOLUTE then provides information on the absolute cellular copy number of local DNA segments and, for point mutations, the number of mutated alleles.

-The goal of the Achilles Project is to create a genome-wide catalog of tumor dependencies to identify vulnerabilities associated with genetic alterations.
+The goal of the Achilles Project is to create a genome-wide catalog of tumor dependencies to identify vulnerabilities associated with genetic or epigenetic alterations.

 BreakPointer is a tool to pinpoint rearrangement breakpoints using paired-end next generation sequencing reads.